 In this story, we can see that it is NOT enough to just believe in the existence of God.
 Our belief and faith must be coupled with works or actions (James 2:17).
 If we only believe and do not follow the commandments of God, we are no better than the demons who also believe in the existence of God (James 2:19).

-So you see, God will not protect those people who are not willing to yield to His authority (though God can always choose to protect anyone whom He chooses).
-Obeying God is the acknowledgment and the confirmation of our faith that our ULTIMATE PROTECTION is only found in God.
+So you see, God will not protect those people who are not willing to yield to His authority (though God can always decide to protect anyone whom He chooses).
+Obeying God is the acknowledgment and the confirmation of our faith that our ULTIMATE PROTECTION is only found in Him.

 Protection for God’s people today